tbakerrobotics/rovr_main/README.md

 © Copyright Wizdish Ltd 2021

 ## Known Bugs/Fixes Required
+- Camera height issue
+- Intermittant Vivox
+- Test Positional Vivox
+- Add option for no audio on local sessions only
+- Add map content

+START ON PLAYFAB - YEAH BABY!!

 ## Additional Information
 This repository does not include the Vivox Plugin requried for audio communication.
 Please ensure you copy a version of this into the Plugins folder before building.
 If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.